HIPAA Compliant Healthcare App Development: 10 Most Critical Steps to Take

 7. Backup.
 Ensure data protection through backups and removals.
 When storing data in the cloud, you should always back it up.
 Besides, users should have an option to remove their PHIs, especially when a person loses their mobile device.

 8. Privacy policy.
 HIPAA is all about following particular rules.
-Have a transparent privacy policy to show users how you follow HIPAA and protect patients’ data.
+Have a transparent privacy policy to show users how you follow HIPAA and how patients’ data is protected.

 This checklist grants you a starter pack for healthcare app HIPAA compliance.
 You can use it for mHealth, telemedicine, and condition-based apps alike.

 When developing any new app, one of the critical concerns is the budget.
-The same is true for mHealth apps.
-While mHealth unlocks the potential of preventive healthcare, you must be ready to spend a hefty sum on building such an app.
-On average, it costs about $425,000 for the entire mHealth app development cycle (see Fig. 4).
+The same is true for mHealth apps – you must be ready to spend a hefty sum on building such an app.
+On average, it costs about $425,000 for the entire medical app development cycle.

 The average cost of the HIPAA mHealth app until the launch